rotki/rotki/docs/api.rst

    :resjson object result: An object containing all the manually tracked balances as defined `here <manually_tracked_balances_section_>`__ with additionally a current usd equivalent value per account.
    :statuscode 200: Balances succesfully added
    :statuscode 400: Provided JSON or data is in some way malformed.
 The balances to add contained invalid assets or were an empty list.
+One of the balance labels already exist.
    :statuscode 409: User is not logged in.
 Provided tags do not exist.
 Check message for details.
    :statuscode 500: Internal Rotki error
    :statuscode 502: Error occured with some external service query such as Cryptocompare.
 Check message for details.